-- Accelerate time to revenue while making optimum use of network assets
+Accelerate time to revenue while making optimum use of network assets

-- Minimize disruption by integrating with the SDN controller, service orchestrator or OSS platform of your choice
+Minimize disruption by integrating with the SDN controller, service orchestrator, or OSS platform of your choice

-- Reduce engineering time spent on day-to-day service requests
+Reduce engineering time spent on day-to-day service requests

 Additional constraints may be applied, if needed.
 These include the use of RSVP-TE or Segment Routing tunnels, with various path diversity and path protection options, such as the inclusion or exclusion of nodes, links, interfaces, Shared Risk Link Groups (SRLGs), and user-specified affinities with masks.

 When a subscriber requests an IP/MPLS service path between two end points with a specific set of constraints, the operator simply selects the matching service from the catalog already created and associates it with the subscriber.
 The operator can then provision the new path by specifying only the source and destination PE devices and the required bandwidth.

 The new path details are presented to the user, including a mini-topology map showing each node in the path.
-The network configuration changes may then be provisioned manually, or automatically.
+The network configuration changes may then be provisioned manually or automatically.

 After the application’s path computation and optimization engine calculates the new path(s) based on the supplied constraints, it returns the results, providing the operator an opportunity to review the details of the new path before sanctioning the required network changes.
-Once satisfied, the operator may choose to provision the changes manually.
-Or, they can simply click on the "Provision" button in the application's user interface to pass the configuration changes to Blue Planet MDSO or another SDN controller or orchestrator, via open APIs, to be provisioned automatically.
+Once satisfied, the operator may choose to provision the changes manually—or simply click on the "Provision" button in the application's user interface to pass the configuration changes to Blue Planet MDSO or another orchestrator, via open APIs, to be provisioned automatically.

-Once the network changes are made, they will be detected immediately by ROA’s real-time routing data collection, completing the closed-loop automated path provisioning.
-This software-defined control allows operators to transition to a more adaptive network that offers reduced operational complexity, greater efficiency, and improved services velocity.
+Once the network changes are made, ROA’s real-time routing data collection will detect them immediately, completing the closed-loop automated path provisioning.
+This software-defined control allows operators to transition to the Adaptive Network™—which offers reduced operational complexity, greater efficiency, and improved services velocity.